2026 Leasing Prices

 If using EEEA tack, tack must be cleaned a minimum of 1x/week

-This applies to saddle, bridle+bit, saddle pad, and girth.
+This applies to saddle, bridle+bit, and girth.

 Horse maintenance